 The table below shows the coefficient of friction of common surfaces.
-This table is adopted from the book, University Physics, by Young and Freedman.

 Try sliding a box across the floor.
 Were you able to make the box move?
-It may or may not move at all because the floor exerts an equal and opposite friction force on the box.
+It may or may not move because the floor exerts an equal and opposite friction force on the box.

 Static friction can increase until the magnitude of the applied force is greater than the maximum static frictional force the object exerts, resulting in the acceleration of the box.
 Its value will be anywhere from zero to the maximum possible value, which can be calculated using